MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-deploy-offline.md

     ![Enter SQL Server info in App Service Installer][12]

 13. Review the role instance and SKU options.
-The defaults are populated with the minimum number of instances and the minimum SKU for each role in an ASDK deployment.
+The defaults populate with the minimum number of instances and the minimum SKU for each role in an ASDK deployment.
 A summary of vCPU and memory requirements is provided to help plan your deployment.
 After you make your selections, click **Next**.

      > [!NOTE]
      > For production deployments, follow the guidance in [Capacity planning for Azure App Service server roles in Azure Stack](azure-stack-app-service-capacity-planning.md).